eXist-db/node-exist/spec/examples/readme.md

 ## connecting to your eXist-db instance

-The command line scripts allow you to connect to any instance that has XML-RPC enabaled.
+The command line scripts allow you to connect to any instance that has XML-RPC enabled.
 By default they will attempt to connect to a local development server with default passwords.

 Override any of the default connection parameters by setting environment